 Before Thienopyridine introduction, in 2001, Kleiman et al performed a study on 42 patients who underwent elective PCI and they found that combining bivalirudin with eptifibatide is a feasible drug combination of choice.
-There were no major bleeding events, and only a single non-Q-wave MI occurred in a patient treated with bivalirudin.
-[9].
+There were no major bleeding events, and only a single non-Q-wave MI occurred in a patient treated with bivalirudin[9].
 The CACHET study in 2001 was an open label, randomized trial performed on patients who underwent PCI for elective coronary balloon angioplasty or stenting.
 Patients with acute MI (<12 hr) were excluded.
 It showed that bivalirudin with planned or provisional abciximab was at least as safe and effective as UFH (initial bolus of 70 U/kg), plus planned abciximab in reducing the composite clinical endpoint of death, MI, repeat revascularization or major bleeding.
-However, this was a pilot study with a small sample size of only 268 patients.
-[10].
+However, this was a pilot study with a small sample size of only 268 patients[10].
 The REPLACE-2 trial from 2003 was a randomized, double blind, active-controlled trial conducted among 6010 patients undergoing urgent or elective PCI.
 Patients presenting with acute MI were excluded.
 Study patients received either bivalirudin or UFH (65U/kg initial bolus) plus glycoprotein IIb/IIIa inhibitors (GPI).
 GPI were used provisionally in the bivalirudin group.
-This study showed that bivalirudin was not inferior to UFH plus GPI in reducing the incidence of ischemic events (death, MI and repeat revascularization) at 30 day (7.6% vs 7.1% p=0.40) and 6 month (18.8% vs 17.5% p=0.21) follow-ups.
-The mortality in the bivalirudin group at 30 day (0.2% vs 0.4% p=0.26), 6 month (1.0% vs 1.4% p=.15) and 1 year (1.89% vs 2.46% p=0.16) follow-ups is non-inferior to UFH plus GPI.
+This study showed that bivalirudin was not inferior to UFH plus GPI in reducing the incidence of ischemic events (death, MI and repeat revascularization) at 30-day (7.6% vs 7.1% p=0.40) and 6 month (18.8% vs 17.5% p=0.21) follow-ups.
+The mortality in the bivalirudin group at 30-day (0.2% vs 0.4% p=0.26), 6 month (1.0% vs 1.4% p=.15) and 1 year (1.89% vs 2.46% p=0.16) follow-ups is non-inferior to UFH plus GPI.
 However, the results were not statistically significant.
-The 30 day major bleeding episodes were statistically significantly lower in bivalirudin group (2.4% vs 4.1% p<0.001)[11].
+The 30-day major bleeding episodes were statistically significantly lower in bivalirudin group (2.4% vs 4.1% p<0.001)[11].